Mary Magdalene: Icon of Hope

 Up until the mid-20th century, Mary Magdalene was traditionally described as a prostitute.
 Some authors associated her with “Miriam Megaddlela” or Miriam with the braided locks, named in the 2nd century Talmud.
 This title refers to a woman’s hairdresser, which connotes “prostitute”, or someone involved in a non-reputable occupation.
 Mark 16:9 and Luke 8:2 refer to Mary as the one from whom 7 demons were expelled, leading to a conclusion that she was a woman in need of restored dignity.
 Luke 8:3 also alludes to her wealth, naming her first among other woman who cared for Jesus out of their own sustenance (Luke 8:3).
 One of the women in her company was Johanna, the wife of Herod’s steward, and possibly a woman involved in the court life.
 Was Mary Magdalene among those women as well?

 Amidst the obscurity of her life, one fact is certain.
 Her life radically changed upon meeting Jesus of Nazareth, so much so that she followed Him to the foot of the cross (John 19:25) when many of his closest followers fled in fear.
-The “before & after conversion” of Mary Magdalene are juxtaposed with 2 gospel stories: the adulteress woman (John 8) and Mary of Bethany who anoints Jesus with expensive nard (John 12).
+The “before & after conversion” of Mary Magdalene are juxtaposed with 2 gospel stories: the sinful woman who anoints Jesus’ feet (Luke 7) and Mary of Bethany who anoints Jesus with expensive nard (John 12).
 Early Church Fathers of the East and West debated whether these “3 women” were one and the same.
 The Eastern church predominantly stating they were 3 different women, while the Western Church remained steadfast in identifying them as one and the same woman, Mary Magdalene.

 This debate resurfaced during the Protestant reformation and once again among biblical exegetes in the mid-20th century.
 Around the same time, feminist movements in North America attempted to liberate Mary Magdalene from her “prostitute stigma”, only to be counteracted by a refocused approach in the Catholic church on her restored dignity through “New Life in Christ”.
 On June 3, 2016, Pope Francis initiated a “liturgical upgrade” to offer Mary an honored position among the celebrated apostles in its liturgies.
 The decree offers renewed reflection on her story in light of God’s mercy and the testimony of an authentic promoter of the Good News.